Paubox/paubox-python/README.md

 ## Installation

 ### Getting Paubox API Credentials
 You will need to have a Paubox account.
-You can [sign up here](https://www.paubox.com/join/see-pricing?unit=messages).
+You can [sign up for free here](https://www.paubox.com/pricing#paubox-email-api).

 Once you have an account, follow the instructions on the Rest API dashboard to verify domain ownership and generate API credentials.